Ground Layer Adaptive Optics - a Simple Introduction

 Why does a telescope, like the Large Binocular Telescope, need an adaptive optics system?

-So the resolution of a telescope is no longer limited by the atmosphere.
-This example shows the galactic center.
+Hence, the resolution of a telescope is no longer limited by the atmosphere.
+This example shows the Galactic Center.

 The adaptive optics system needs a bright light source to work.
-If there is no suitable object near the scientific object, an well defined, artificial star is generated by a laser.
+If there is no suitable object near the scientific object, a well-defined, artificial star is generated by a laser.
 The picture shows PARSEC, the natrium guide star of ESO's VLT-UT4.

-- A laser pulse is launched above the secondary mirror and focused on a point in a height of about 12km.
-With the pulse propagating through atmosphere, a small percentage of its energy is scattered by air-molecules on its path (rayleigh scattering).
+- A laser pulse is launched above the secondary mirror and focused on a point in a height of about 12 km.
+With the pulse propagating through the atmosphere, a small percentage of its energy is scattered by air molecules on its path (rayleigh scattering).

-As the scattered light passes the ground layers on its way back, the distortion of these layers can be optained from the wavefront.
+As the scattered light passes the ground layers on its way back, the distortion of these layers can be obtained from the wavefront.

-But as seen on the figure, one star covers only a small field above the telescope.
+However, as the figure shows, one star covers only a small field above the telescope.

 By generating more stars, a wider field of the air above the telescope can be analyzed.